 It’s best to avoid all processed foods (any packet or tinned foods).
 The original foods have been stripped of most nutrients and contain additives and preservatives that can damage the gut flora.

 Use plenty or garlic and fresh ginger both cooked and raw in your food preparation.
 Ginger contains substances that improves motility of the gut, may improve digestive enzymes, and has anti-bacterial and antioxidant properties.
 Garlic is anti-spasmodic and can help with pain, It is also anti-fungal an anti-bacterial and seems to promote the growth of the friendly gut flora.

-Many people have found that the SCD (specific carbohydrate diet) or the Gaps Diet (Gut and Psychology Diet) has helped them but it can take several years unless you use some herbs as well.
+Some people have found that the SCD (specific carbohydrate diet) or the Gaps Diet (Gut and Psychology Diet) helped them but it can take several years unless you use some herbs as well.

 Natural anti-bacterial herbs for SIBO

-So if you you have been troubled with Candida that seems to defy all treatment it pays to consider SIBO and get tested for it.
+So if you you have been troubled with intestinal candida that seems to defy all treatment it pays to consider SIBO and get tested for it.